 Nice meeting you!
 And thanks for visiting my site.

-My passionate desire is to see people experience an abiding presence of GOD in their lives through Worship.
+My passionate desire is to see people experience the abiding presence of GOD in their lives through Worship.

-Many see it acceptable to worship when all is going well, when their Bank account is full, or when everything around them is going on smooth.
-Fair enough that’s okay…However a deeper encounter happens when we worship God in bad times! – Prophet Habakkuk caught this revelation in Chapter 3 verses 17-19 – He says ” 17
+Many see it acceptable to worship when all is going well, when their Bank account is full, or when everything around them is going on smoothly.
+Fair enough that’s okay…However, a deeper encounter happens when we worship God in bad times! – Prophet Habakkuk caught this revelation in Chapter 3 verses 17-19 – He says ” 17

 Though the fig tree does not bud and there are no grapes on the vines, though the olive crop fails and the fields produce no food, though there are no sheep in the pen and no cattle in the stalls, 18yet I will rejoice in the LORD, I will be joyful in God my Saviour.
 19 The Sovereign LORD is my strength; he makes my feet like the feet of a deer, he enables me to tread on the heights.”